Go to JKU Homepage

 • Heat transport, storage

-The institute was newly established in 1997 in the Chemistry Department of the Faculty of Technical Sciences (TNF) at the Johannes Kepler University Linz.
-Due to a lack of space on the university campus, the IVT was located at the site of the former Agrolinz bio-lab in Leonding until March 2016.
+The Department of Chemistry at the JKU's Faculty of Engineering & Natural Sciences established the institute in 1997.
+On account of a shortage of space on campus, IVT was located at the former Agrolinz bio-lab in Leonding up until March 2016.

-The focus of research was on membrane and nanoprocess technology.
-Furthermore, the team worked continuously on projects for industry, mainly in the field of food process engineering.
-The primary goal was to develop economically and ecologically attractive concepts with partners.
-Further intensive research took place in the field of geothermal energy.
+Research focused on membrane and nanoprocess technology.
+In addition, the team worked continuously on projects for industrial companies, mainly in the field of food process engineering.
+The primary goal was to work with partners to develop attractive, yet economically and ecologically viable concepts.
+Scientists also conducted research in the field of geothermal energy.

-In 2009, the GEOSOLA geothermal research facility was built at the Leonding site.
-Long-term research for new geothermal concepts took place there.
+The GEOSOLA geothermal research facility was built on the Leonding site in 2009 zo support long-term research for new geothermal concepts.

 Impressions of the extensive construction work and deep drilling for the GEOSOLA project at the Leonding site (formerly the Agro Linz laboratory).